bnj997/links-demonstration/README.md

 - Import Statements

-  Rather than using direct file paths, it may be better to use aliases so files can be imported as `@components` to prevent long-winded import statements in files which is error prone to refactors.
+  Rather than using direct file paths, it may have been better to use aliases so files can be imported as `@components` to prevent long-winded import statements is error prone.

   ```
   module.exports = {